HB9GAA/PISKY_Pure/README.md

-# PISKY_Pure - is a small HAB Tracker software <br> for the GNSS/LoRa boards from ELcon Consulting & Engineering #
+# PISKY_Pure - is a small HAB Tracker software for the <br>GNSS/LoRa boards from ELcon Consulting & Engineering #

 Created by Roland Elmiger (<a href="mainlto:hb9gaa@arrl.net">hb9gaa@arrl.net</a>).
 Some code sequences were taken from the "Pi in the Sky" by Dave Ackerman.